mybatis/mybatis-dynamic-sql/README.md

 ```

 Notice in both examples that the select uses a table alias and the delete does not.
 If you specify an alias
-for fields, it will only be used for select statements.
+for columns, it will only be used for select statements.

 ### Third - Create where clauses for your queries
-Where clauses are created by combining your field definition (from the first step above) with a condition for the field.
+Where clauses are created by combining your column definition (from the first step above) with a condition for the column.
 This library includes a large number of type safe conditions.
 All conditions can be accessed through expressive static methods in the ```org.mybatis.qbe.sql.SqlConditions``` interface.

 For example, a very simple condition can be defined like this: